Chicago American Indian Urban Education

-American Indian people from many tribes have lived in Chicago and Illinois for thousands of years.
-Descendents of those people still live here and throughout the United States.
+American Indian people from over 150 federally recognized tribes have lived in Chicago and Illinois for thousands of years.
+Tribal members of those Indian people continue to live here and throughout the United States predominately in urban areas like Chicago.

 The first people of Illinois were native people.
 Stories of their tribes, important events and people are present in written documents, oral histories, songs, dances, trails, rock writings, photographs, and other mediums.